mercurius-js/mercurius/docs/api/options.md

 - `allowBatchedQueries`: Boolean.
 Flag to control whether to allow batched queries.
 When `true`, the server supports recieving an array of queries and returns an array of results.

 - `compilerOptions`: Object.
 Configurable options for the graphql-jit compiler.
 For more details check https://github.com/zalando-incubator/graphql-jit
-- `additionalRouteProps`: Object.
+- `additionalRouteOptions`: Object.
 Takes similar configuration to the Route Options of Fastify.
-Usecases include being able to add constraints, modify validation schema, increase the `bodyLimit`, etc. You can read more about the possible values on [fastify.dev's Routes Options](https://fastify.dev/docs/latest/Reference/Routes/#options)
+Use cases include being able to add constraints, modify validation schema, increase the `bodyLimit`, etc. You can read more about the possible values on [fastify.dev's Routes Options](https://fastify.dev/docs/latest/Reference/Routes/#options)

 #### queryDepth example